lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/experiments.md

 If there are not all needed sofware packages available in the module system it is possible to install most packages by the user.
 Depending on the software there might be different possiblities.

+There might be cases where root privileges are needed for installation.

 ??? hint "Special hints on different software"